 “I wish the doctors could figure out what’s wrong with me or my child.
 We have been feeling sick for so long and nobody seems to know what to do.
 How do we, as patients, learn to speak up and advocate for ourselves in these situations?”

 What is the best way to learn how to stand up for your needs or those of your child?
 Doctors can be intimidating in many situations.
 You need to be prepared with the knowledge necessary to keep yourself as healthy as possible.
-This includes basic knowledge of mitochondrial disease, what to do in emergency situations, and whom to contact when a problem arises.
+This includes basic knowledge of Related to the mitochondria. disease, what to do in emergency situations, and whom to contact when a problem arises.

 Here are some steps to take so you can advocate for yourself and your child effectively.

 - Educate yourself.
 This is one of the best ways to become your own best advocate.
 Read information on mitochondrial disease.
 Ask questions and become informed about treatments and ways to improve your care.
 When a doctor doesn’t know much about mitochondrial disease, take a medical article or a brochure on mitochondrial disease with you to the appointment so that he or she can be better informed.